simondlevy/Hackflight/README.md

-As discussed above, Hackflight requires a bare minimum of [two sensor readings](https://github.com/simondlevy/Hackflight/blob/master/src/board.hpp#L40-L41) &mdash; quaternion and gyrometer &mdash; and one PID controller, the [Stabilizer](https://github.com/simondlevy/Hackflight/blob/master/src/pidcontrollers/stabilizer.hpp).
+As discussed above, Hackflight requires a bare minimum of [two sensor readings](https://github.com/simondlevy/Hackflight/blob/master/src/board.hpp#L40-L41) &ndash; quaternion and gyrometer &ndash; and one PID controller, the [Stabilizer](https://github.com/simondlevy/Hackflight/blob/master/src/pidcontrollers/stabilizer.hpp).
 (Technically, the quaternion is more properly part of the vehicle state, but because of the availablity of &ldquo;hardware quaternion&rdquo; data from